-The following discussion and analysis of compensation arrangements of our named executive officers for 2014 should be read together with the compensation tables and related disclosures on our current plans, considerations, expectations and determinations regarding future compensation programs.
+The following discussion and analysis of compensation arrangements of our named executive officers for 2015 should be read together with the compensation tables and related disclosures on our current plans, considerations, expectations and determinations regarding future compensation programs.
 Actual compensation programs that we may adopt in the future might differ materially from currently planned programs summarized in this discussion.

-The discussion below includes a review of our compensation decisions with respect to 2014 for our "named executive officers", including our principal executive officer and our two other most highly compensated executive officers.
-Our named executive officers for 2014 were:
+The discussion below includes a review of our compensation decisions with respect to 2015 for our "named executive officers," including our principal executive officer and our two other most highly compensated executive officers.
+Our named executive officers for 2015 were:

-- Shawn A. Jenkins, who serves as our Chief Executive Officer, or CEO, and is our principal executive officer; - Raymond August, who serves as our President and Chief Operating Officer; and - Andrew L. Howell, who serves as our Chief Commercial Officer.
+- Shawn A. Jenkins, who serves as our Chief Executive Officer, or CEO, and is our principal executive officer; - Raymond A. August, who serves as our President and Chief Operating Officer; and - Milton A. Alpern, who served as our Chief Financial Officer until March 31, 2016 and is currently a consultant to the Company.

-Key Elements of Our Compensation Program for 2014
+Key Elements of Our Compensation Program for 2015

-In 2014, we compensated our named executive officers through a combination of base salary, annual cash bonus payments, and long-term equity incentives in the form of restricted stock units.
+In 2015, we compensated our named executive officers through a combination of base salary, annual cash bonus payments, and long-term equity incentives in the form of restricted stock units.
 In the past, we have granted our executive officers options.
 Our executive officers are also eligible for our standard benefits programs, which include:

-- health, vision and dental insurance; - life insurance; - · short- and long-term disability insurance; - · health savings account contributions; and - a 401(k) plan with a defined matching of contributions.
+- · health, vision and dental insurance;

+- · life insurance;

+- short- and long-term disability insurance;

+- · health savings account contributions; and

+- a 401(k) plan with a defined matching of contributions.